 Debra also gave the owner gifts: homemade dog toys, fresh fruit salads, homemade trail mixes.
-She also offered to fix him breakfast and another time to take him out for breakfast.
-She even invited him to a Cardinals game without her husband, but he declined.
+She also offered to fix him breakfast at his home, and another time to take him out for breakfast.
+Debra even invited Brian to a Cardinals game without her husband, but he declined.

 Here are some comments Debra has made to the owner of Prodigy, “Mr. Wonderful”

 “Thank you!
 So blessed to have met you and have you on my side.
 You are a very smart business owner.
 Definitely know your stuff – smarty pants!”

 “Thank you for working so diligently on this outstanding report.
 Appreciate your time and painstaking effort to formulate all this information.
 Very impressive – you wear many admirable hats.”

 “Thank you – appreciate your time.
 Thanks for everything.”

 “Thank you so much for taking on the window and doors job here.
 How can I help you?
 What is it that you need me to help with?
 Don’t hesitate just let me know please.”

 “Thank you!
 Prodigy sign proudly placed in my front yard.
 I am so excited you are so good to me.”